History of Tom Homan in Timeline

 Tom Homan

 Thomas Douglas Homan is an American law enforcement officer and political commentator.
 He served as acting director of U.S. Immigration and Customs Enforcement (ICE) from January 2017 to June 2018.
-In November 2024, president-elect Donald Trump designated Homan as "border czar", whose official title is White House Executive Associate Director of Enforcement and Removal Operations, during Trump's second presidency.
+In November 2024, President-elect Donald Trump designated Homan as "border czar," with the official title of White House Executive Associate Director of Enforcement and Removal Operations, during Trump's hypothetical second presidency.

 November 28, 1961: Thomas Douglas Homan Born

-In 1983, Thomas Homan became a police officer in West Carthage.
+In 1983, Homan became a police officer in West Carthage, marking the start of his law enforcement career.

 1984: Joined US Immigration and Naturalization Service

-In 1984, Thomas Homan joined the US Immigration and Naturalization Service and served as a United States Border Patrol agent, investigator, and supervisor for 30 years.
+In 1984, Homan joined the US Immigration and Naturalization Service and served as a United States Border Patrol agent, investigator, and supervisor over a 30-year career.

-In 2013, President Barack Obama appointed Homan as Immigration and Customs Enforcement's executive associate director of enforcement and removal operations.
+In 2013, Homan was appointed by President Barack Obama as Immigration and Customs Enforcement's executive associate director of enforcement and removal operations.

-By 2014, under the Obama administration, Homan began to argue that separating children from their caregivers would be an effective means of discouraging illegal border crossings.
+By 2014, Homan began to argue that separating children from their caregivers would be an effective means of discouraging illegal border crossings during the Obama administration.

 2015: Received Presidential Rank Award

-In 2015, Barack Obama awarded Thomas Homan a Presidential Rank Award as a Distinguished Executive.
+In 2015, Obama awarded Homan a Presidential Rank Award as a Distinguished Executive, recognizing his effectiveness in deporting people.

 January 30, 2017: Appointed Acting ICE Director

-On January 30, 2017, President Donald Trump appointed Homan as acting director of ICE.
+On January 30, 2017, President Donald Trump appointed Homan as acting director of ICE, replacing Daniel Ragsdale.

-In May 2017, Homan announced that ICE had arrested 41,319 people between Inauguration Day and the end of April, which was a 38% increase from the same period the year before.
+In May 2017, Homan announced that ICE had arrested 41,319 people between Inauguration Day and the end of April, marking a 38% increase from the previous year.

 November 14, 2017: Nominated for ICE Director

-On November 14, 2017, Donald Trump nominated Homan for ICE director.
+On November 14, 2017, President Trump nominated Homan for the position of ICE director.

 In February 2018, Homan stated that politicians who support sanctuary city policies should be charged with crimes.

-In April 2018, Homan, along with Kevin McAleenan, formally advised Secretary of Homeland Security Kirstjen Nielsen to implement the Trump administration's "zero tolerance" policy on immigration, including family separations.
+In April 2018, Homan and Kevin McAleenan formally advised Secretary of Homeland Security Kirstjen Nielsen to implement the Trump administration's "zero tolerance" policy on immigration, including the prosecution of parents and the separation of children from their families.

-In May 2018, Homan participated in the press conference announcing the implementation of the Trump administration's "zero tolerance" policy on immigration.
+In May 2018, Homan participated in the press conference announcing that the "zero tolerance" policy on immigration was going into effect.

-On June 5, 2018, Homan defended the separation of children from their parents during a discussion with the policy director of the Center for Immigration Studies.
+On June 5, 2018, Homan appeared for a discussion with the policy director of the Center for Immigration Studies, where he defended the separation of children from their parents.

-In June 2018, Thomas Homan retired from his position as acting ICE director.
+In June 2018, Homan retired from his position as acting ICE director.

-On June 29, 2018, Thomas Homan's service as acting director of U.S. Immigration and Customs Enforcement (ICE) concluded.
+On June 29, 2018, Thomas Homan's tenure as acting director of U.S. Immigration and Customs Enforcement (ICE) came to an end.

-After 2018, Homan began contributing to Fox News as a commentator.
+In 2018, Homan began contributing to Fox News as a commentator after his time in government.

 In March 2020, Homan published "Defend the Border and Save Lives: Solving Our Most Important Humanitarian and Security Crisis".